How to Sign up:

 Local sponsoring membership is available to any individual, local organization, or agency that desires to make an initial or additional annual contribution to the chapter.
 Local sponsoring members have the full rights and privileges of active members.
 In addition, members are entitled to have a link on the chapter Web site and to be listed in the chapter newsletter.

 The Women's National Book Association is a national organization of women and men who work with and value books.
 WNBA exists to promote reading and to support the role of women in the community of the book.
-The Association came into being in 1917 and has eight chapters: Boston, Dallas, Detroit, Los Angeles, Nashville, New York, San Francisco, Charlotte, Seattle and Washington, D.C.
+The Association came into being in 1917 and has ten chapters: Boston, Detroit, Los Angeles, Nashville, New York, San Francisco, Charlotte, Seattle, Washington, D.C., and New Orleans

 Sustaining membership is open to firms, individuals, or organizations that support the goals and activities of WNBA.
 Sustaining members are eligible to attend all national WNBA functions, nominate women candidates for the WNBA Award, and receive The Bookwoman.
 Contributions are on a sliding scale based on annual sales:

 * Up to $10 million or not-for-profit: $500